 In addition to our monthly lectures we also run a study day each year.
 These are one-day events (usually held on a Saturday in spring) and are dedicated to a particular theme or area of interest.

 Our Study Days are open to anyone with an interest in ancient Egyptian history and culture.

-Saturday 22nd May 2021 from 9:30am Online via Zoom
+Saturday 26th March 2022 Online via Zoom

 Doors open 9:30am.
-Lectures run 10am to 4pm.
+Lectures run 10am to 4pm

 Click here to find out more about the rest of the MAES programme!